rudypflores/StackRecette/README.md

 ## Open Source Libraries Used
 - Recipe Puppy API (Learn more at: http://www.recipepuppy.com/about/api/)
+- SimpleAuth Library by jaychang0917 (Find more from GitHub ReadMe at: https://github.com/jaychang0917/SimpleAuth)

 ## Main Technologies From Our App
 - FireBase